cap-tee/morello-baremetal-examples/README.md

 * SCPMCPBuiltWithAPreset0x14000000 - for bare metal firmware starting at EL3
 * SCPMCPBuiltWithNoChanges - for bare metal firmware at EL2 (Boot flow examples)
+* loopImage - small loop file to run fvp with Development Studio

 ### developmentStudio